 More Slow Cooker Recipes

 - Slow Cooker Beef Stew

 - Place the chuck roast into a 6-quart slow cooker.

-> - Add the au jus mix, ranch mix, butter and peppers around the roast.
+- Add butter and peppers around the roast.

-> © TIPBUZZ.
+© TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.